Targeted prevention education and student wellbeing programs have an important role to play in supporting a school’s sexuality education program.

 External providers - This page provides a policy outline on the use of external providers offering targeted education, prevention and wellbeing support.
-A number of providers are identified across a range of areas, including sexually transmissible infections, sexual diversity and sexual assault.
+Several providers are identified across a range of areas, including sexually transmissible infections, sexual diversity and sexual assault.

 Student wellbeing and anti-bullying